Tudor period: Social history

 The cultural achievements of the Elizabethan era have long attracted scholars, and since the 1960s they have conducted intensive research on the social history of England.
 Main subjects within Tudor social history includes courtship and marriage, the food they consumed and the clothes they wore.
+Such research has debunked the common misconception that Tudor elites were unclean.
+While Elizabethans still adhered to Humorism, people were aware of taking care of their cleanliness, numerous writers of the period penned daily cleaning regimes and medical texts.
+Baths were taken to purify the body, and oral hygiene was practiced.
+While plague was relatively common, no fewer than 23 medical treatises were written on the subject, along with hundreds of recipes for medicines.